 The Social Institute (TSI) provides a gamified, online learning platform that empowers students to navigate their social world - social media and technology - to fuel their health, happiness, and future success.
-By reinforcing character strengths like empathy, integrity, and teamwork and by showcasing their role models (from student leaders to US Olympians), TSI use a relevant, positive approach to inspire students to make positive, high-character choices to #WinAtSocial.
+By reinforcing character strengths like empathy, integrity, and teamwork and by showcasing their role models (from student leaders to U.S. Olympians), TSI uses a relevant, positive approach to inspire students to make positive, high-character choices to #WinAtSocial.